 Other Not-So-Off-The-Beaten-Path Myanmar Destinations That You Must Visit Anyway

 The 26 square mile area that was once the capital of a powerful ancient kingdom filled with over 10,000 Buddhist temples, pagodas, and monasteries, is now one of Myanmar’s top destinations for tourists to visit.
-The beautiful temples of Bagan were constructed between the 11th and 13th centuries but due to various natural disasters, only about 2,200 temples and pagodas have survived to this day.
+Construction of the beautiful temples of Bagan took place between the 11th and 13th centuries.
+Due to various natural disasters, only about 2,200 temples and pagodas have survived to this day.

 Thousands of foreigners flock to this stunningly beautiful area to explore Bagan’s beautiful temples by bicycle from the ground or hot air balloon from the air (or both).
 While you’re unlikely to find any pagodas all to yourself, you will have the opportunity to view this archaeological wonder that you’ve no doubt seen countless photos of first-hand!

 In western Shan State, about 340 kilometers west of Bagan is Inle Lake.
 The approximately 70,000 local Intha people rely on this lake for their livelihood and have created floating villages for their homes and floating gardens for their sustenance.
 The lake is recognizable by the photos of men rowing boats with their feet rather than their hands.

 The people have capitalized on the increase in tourism.
 They offer boat rides to see various sites around the lake, including a ride through the villages and the gardens.
 And the men rowing the boats with their feet will put on quite a show and then request a tip.
 So the experience doesn’t feel as authentic as some of the others listed above but it remains a fascinating place to visit regardless.

 Myanmar’s largest city’s shining jewel is the Shwedagon Pagoda which in and of itself is worth a visit.